-- Requests may not exceed $4,000.
+Requests may not exceed $4,000.

-- A site visit or interview may be requested by the students.
+  - Grant Presentations may be requested by the students.

   - Grant checks are distributed by the students at an Awards Party in April.

   Youth Philanthropy grants are made possible through the Community Foundation’s Youth Philanthropy Endowment and the generosity of individual donors.